Mama, what happened on September 11?

 Masoor Dal (Indian Lentils) with Carrots

-This started with a recipe I found on the Internet, but we’ve made some adjustments.
+This started with a recipe I found online, but we've made some adjustments.
 The most interesting (though not authentically Indian) one is adding carrots, which turns this from just a high-protein main dish into a full meal.
-It’s easy and pretty quick to make.
-Read more…
+It's easy and pretty quick to make.
+It's vegetarian and can be made vegan, it's gluten-free and nut-free, … Continue reading Masoor Dal (Indian Lentils) with Carrots

 Spaghetti Sauce, August 20 Version